 Vitamin D also appears to play a role in reducing inflammation.
 Research shows that those with adequate levels of vitamin D in their blood were less likely to develop inflammation.
 In fact, each 10ng/ml increase in serum vitamin D is associated with a 25% reduction of CRP.
 So make sure you soak up a few minutes of sunshine per day, or consider taking a supplement to get your D fix.

 Getting more and better quality sleep will help to reduce your inflammation levels.
 To improve your sleep, try going to bed 30 minutes earlier each night and sleeping in a completely dark room.
-You can also read this blog for more tips.
+You can also read this article on getting a more restful sleep for more tips.